kuelumbus/rdkit-pypi/README.md

 # RDKit Python platform wheels

+RDKit on PyPi 🔥 (`pip install rdkit-pypi`).
 This repository contains the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux and macOS.
-The wheels are available at [PyPi](https://pypi.org/project/rdkit-pypi/) and may be installed using `pip`.
+The wheels are available in the [PyPi](https://pypi.org/project/rdkit-pypi/) repository and may be installed with `pip`.

 Please open an issue if you find something missing or not working as expected.